Douglas College > Study at Douglas > International students > New & returning students > FAQs

 Login to MyAccount > click on “Student Records” > click on “Request Official Transcript”

 No. As an international student who holds a study permit, you must remain enrolled as a full-time student and make a reasonable progress toward your program completion.
-Read under “Studying while in Canada” on this IRCC webpage.
+Read under “Understanding the terms and conditions of your study permit” on this IRCC webpage.

 Not until you submit your PGWP application.
 Students who completed their program can start working full-time after submitting their PGWP application, as long as they have been full-time students during their studies.